atelierspierrot/atelierspierrot/Git-Repository.md

 GIT Repository
 ==============

-This document explains how we manage the GIT repositorise of our packages.
+This document explains how we manage the GIT repositories of our packages.

 For more infos about GIT, see <http://git-scm.com/>.

-For more infos about GitHub, see <https://github.com/about>.
+For more infos about GitHub, see <http://github.com/about>.

-For a list of our packages on GitHub, see <https://github.com/atelierspierrot>.
+For a list of our packages on GitHub, see <http://github.com/atelierspierrot>.

 Common Architecture
 -------------------

-All our packages are developped under a GIT version-control repository hosted by [GitHub](https://github.com/about).
+All our packages are developped under a GIT version-control repository hosted by [GitHub](http://github.com/about).
 This way, any update can be followed on a timeline and you can go back to an old version if needed.

 All our repositories follows an architecture like: